Epoché Psychotherapy

 How do I know if we're a good fit?

-Schedule a free 20-minute consultation.
-You'll get a felt sense of the connection quickly.
+A brief consultation is how we'd find out — you get a felt sense of the connection quickly.
 If it doesn't feel right, I can provide referrals to trusted colleagues.
+Current availability is on the contact page.

 What if I don't know where to start or what to say?